qznc/d-tut/source/others.rst

 The meta programming of D allows higher-level abstractions and thus smaller programs.
-D has less pitfalls and is safer, thanks to better type safety, less undefined behavior, and automatic memory management.
+D has less pitfalls and is safer, thanks to more type safety, less undefined behavior, and automatic memory management.

 For Java Programmers